kangkangkang/ice1000.github.io/index.md

 ## About this blog
 This blog is baesd on [77.'s blog](https://github.com/18312847646/18312847646.github.io) and thanks to him.

 I'll write blog very often.
-You can find what you wanna see by using the search function provided by this blog itself.
+You can find what you wanna see by using the search function provided by this blog itself(but that seem to be not working and I don't know why).